CBD brands sometimes use extraction methods as a unique selling point.

 Generally, VOC-solvent-based extractions are most effective in extracting both cannabinoids and terpenes from cannabis plants.

-And while butane and propane are extremely effective in stripping the hemp plant of its most essential compounds like cannabinoids and terpenes, these solvents aren’t interesting to most large-scale CBD oil manufacturers.
+And while butane and propane are extremely effective in stripping the hemp plant of its most essential compounds like cannabinoids and terpenes, these solvents aren’t interesting to most large-scale manufacturers.

 Propane- and butane-based solvent extraction is difficult to scale.
-Therefore, you won’t find many butane- or propane-extracted CBD oils being commercially sold.
+Therefore, you won’t find many butane- or propane-extracted CBD products being commercially sold.